awsdocs/amazon-eks-user-guide/doc_source/cni-increase-ip-addresses.md

      kubectl set env ds aws-node -n kube-system MINIMUM_IP_TARGET=<2>
      ```

 1. Create one of the following types of node groups with at least one Amazon EC2 Nitro Amazon Linux 2 instance type\.
 For a list of Nitro instance types, see [Instances built on the Nitro System](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) in the Amazon EC2 User Guide for Linux Instances\.
 This capability is not supported on Windows\.
-Replace *<110>* \(including *`<>`*\) with either the value from step 2 \(recommended\), or your own value\.
+For the options that include *<110>*, replace it \(including *`<>`*\) with either the value from step 3 \(recommended\), or your own value\.
    + **Self\-managed** – Deploy the node group using the instructions in [Launching self\-managed Amazon Linux nodes](launch-workers.md)\.
 Specify the following text for the **BootstrapArguments** parameter\.

      ```
      --use-max-pods false --kubelet-extra-args '--max-pods=<110>'
      ```
-   + **Managed** – If you use eksctl, you can deploy a node group with the following command\.
+   + **Managed** – Deploy your node group using one of the following options:

-     ```
-     eksctl create nodegroup \
-       --cluster <my-cluster> \
-       --region <us-west-2> \
-       --name <my-nodegroup> \
-       --node-type <m5.large> \
-       --managed \
-       --max-pods-per-node <110>
-     ```
+     + **Without a launch template or with a launch template without an AMI ID specified** – Complete the procedure in [Creating a managed node group](create-managed-node-group.md)\.
+Managed node groups automatically calculates the Amazon EKS recommended max pods value for you\.

-     If you prefer to use a different tool to deploy your managed node group, then you must deploy the node group using a launch template\.
-In your launch template, specify an Amazon EKS optimized AMI ID, then [deploy the node group using a launch template](launch-templates.md) and provide the following user data\.
+     + **With a launch template with a specified AMI ID** – In your launch template, specify an Amazon EKS optimized AMI ID, or a custom AMI built off the Amazon EKS optimized AMI, then [deploy the node group using a launch template](launch-templates.md) and provide the following user data in the launch template\.
 This user data passes arguments into the `bootstrap.sh` file\.
 For more information about the bootstrap file, see [bootstrap\.sh](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh) on GitHub\.

        ```
        /etc/eks/bootstrap.sh <my-cluster> \
          --kubelet-extra-args '--max-pods=<110>'
        ```

+       If you've created a custom AMI that is not built off the Amazon EKS optimized AMI, then you need to custom create the configuration yourself\.
 **Note**
- If you also want to use custom networking, you need to enable it in this step\.
-For more information about custom networking, see [CNI custom networking](cni-custom-network.md)\.
+If you also want to assign IP addresses to pods from a different subnet than the instance's, then you need to enable the capability in this step\.
+For more information, see [CNI custom networking](cni-custom-network.md)\.

 1. Once your nodes are deployed, view the nodes in your cluster\.